Schoof cabinet: Budgeting

-Several financial setbacks arose after coalition parties had settled on the budget in their coalition agreement, and the Bureau for Economic Policy Analysis (CPB) concluded in August 2024 that government finances would deteriorate in absence of intervention.
+Several financial setbacks arose after the coalition parties had settled on the budget in their coalition agreement, and the Bureau for Economic Policy Analysis (CPB) concluded in August 2024 that government finances would deteriorate in the absence of intervention.
 The leaders of the coalition parties met that same month with the cabinet to finalize the 2025 budget.
 During talks, NSC leader Pieter Omtzigt threatened to withhold support, because he believed the unemployed and pensioners did not sufficiently benefit.
 This would have led to the fall of the cabinet.

-In response to the Russian invasion of Ukraine, coalition parties agreed to increase defense spending to adhere to the NATO target of 2% of GDP.
+In response to the Russian invasion of Ukraine, the coalition parties agreed to increase defense spending to adhere to the NATO target of 2% of GDP.
 Minister Ruben Brekelmans and State Secretary Gijs Tuinman announced €2.4 billion in increased yearly funding for the Netherlands Armed Forces in September 2024.
 This would go towards attracting more personnel and the purchase of munitions: 46 Leopard 2A8 battle tanks, six F-35 fighter jets, two Anti-Submarine Warfare Frigates, and several NH90 military helicopters.
 The Netherlands had been left without tanks since 2011 because of budget cuts.
 In addition, a further €2.6 billion was allocated towards the purchase of short- and medium-range air defense systems.